 (3) We have read conflicting information that "vegan" supplements (specifically, Vitamin D, and DHA/EPA omegas) - it seems they are marketed as "vegan" but are constituted from animal sources - while we understand that true veganism may be an impossibility, and are willing to supplement with these, we would like to know if there are truly "vegan" sources for all the supplements?

 (4) What is the best way to avoid high cholesterol through veganism: one of us has developed high cholesterol despite a long-term practice of veganism.

 (5) Finally, we have completed higher education, and feel competent to request references to textbooks used at CSU's introductory classes to nutrition for further technical self-instruction, or a reference to any free or low-cost online classes or resources CSU offers in nutrition.

-Mesa County CO human nutrition Posted almost 3 years ago
+Mesa County Colorado human nutrition Posted over 3 years ago

 I've read your article at; http://extension.colostate.edu/topic-areas/nutrition-food-safety-health/fat-soluble-vitamins-a-d-e-a... as I've been looking for an answer to the question: How does one flush the excess fat soluble vitamin from the body?
 Is there a natural substance, such as olive oil, that would carry the excess out of the body quicker?

 Due to acid reflux, I cannot have anything with lemon juice.
 If I cook with lemon powder, would it be less of a trigger?
 In other words, does it have the same acid content?